Benn1440/Dockerized_app/README.md

-# Create a simple web application:
+# Create a simple web application, Dockerize it, and run it on Minikube Kubernetes cluster.

 This is a simple Python application that displays a welcome message.